javascriptdata/danfojs-doc/api-reference/general-functions/danfo.concat.md

 {% endtab %}
 {% endtabs %}

-See also [danfo.concat ](danfo.concat.md)for joining objects based on axis.
+See also [danfo.concat](danfo.concat.md)for joining objects based on axis.